 Shop at a Winchester Farm

-Take a short scenic drive out of town for delicious fruit, fresh produce, and a sweet treat or two.
+Just a short scenic drive from town, enjoy delicious fruit, fresh produce, and sweet treats at local farms.

-The Marker-Miller Orchards and Farm Market have an incredible on-site bakery where they make wonderful apple cider donuts.
-Before or after a snack, the kids will love playing on the playground.
-You can even get a photo with the huge apple that is by the parking area.
+Marker-Miller Orchards and Farm Market features an incredible on-site bakery where you can indulge in delicious apple cider donuts.
+The kids will enjoy the playground, and you can snap a fun photo by the giant apple sculpture near the parking area.

-The Homestead Farm at Fruit Hill Orchard, although smaller, has a beautiful organic garden, a gift shop, and delicious gluten and sugar-free baked goods.
+The Homestead Farm at Fruit Hill Orchard, while smaller, boasts a beautiful organic garden, a gift shop, and delicious gluten-free and sugar-free baked goods.
+Visit on a Thursday evening from mid-August to early November for free bluegrass music.

 Where to Eat in Winchester Virginia